ariasmiguel/tidyverse/R4DS/Chapter 5/Chapter_5.md

 ### 5.6.3 Counts

-Whenever you do any aggregation, it's always a good idea to include either a count (`n()`), or  aocunt of non-missing values (`sum(!is.na(x))`).
+Whenever you do any aggregation, it's always a good idea to include either a count (`n()`), or a count of non-missing values (`sum(!is.na(x))`).
 This way you can check that you're not drawing conclusions based on very small amounts of data.
 For example, let's look at the planes (id by tail number) that have the highest average delays:

 ```r
 delays <- not_cancelled %>%